JaviLopezG/calendar/README.md

 - [ ] Open by default the last calendar in wich the user was active
 - [ ] Create new button
 - [ ] Don't change event dates on year change
+- [ ] Set optional time for events
+- [ ] Strike oyt past events
+- [ ] Show current month as first od the second column
+- [ ] Allow go forward and backward over shown months

 ## ❤️ Contributing

 Suggestions, help, and feedback are welcome!
+You can mail me or use discussions tab.

 ## 📜 License